The Norwegian social welfare system

 Your rights depends on your membership.

-You become a member of the Norwegian National Health Scheme when you receive your national ID number.
-A few weeks after you receive your ID number you should receive a mailing from NAV in which you are assigned a general practitioner (called fastlege in Norwegian).
+You become a member of the Norwegian National Health Scheme when you obtain your national ID number.
+A few weeks after you receive your ID number you should receive a letter from NAV in which you are assigned a general practitioner (called fastlege in Norwegian).

-Until you have been assigned a general practitioner you can use the clinic at Gløshaugen.
+Until you have been assigned a general practitioner you and your family can use the clinic at Gløshaugen.

 Norway's health system does not cover dental visits for adults, but children up to and including age 19 are cared for for free by the public dental clinics.
 You can also choose a private practititioner's office.

-The greater Trondheim area is served by a number of chemists, or pharmacies (called apotek in Norwegian), most of which are typically open from 0900-1800 on weekdays and from 0900 to 1500 on Saturdays.
+Trondheim area is served by a number of chemists, or pharmacies (called apotek in Norwegian), most of which are typically open from 0900-1800 on weekdays and from 1000 to 1500 on Saturdays.

 The pharmacy located at Solsiden, at Beddingen 4 (map), is opened until midnight (including weekend).